-- 1.1 use of land, setting out the strategic planning framework for the future of the Winchester District up to 2031.
-It will :- - set out a spatial vision for the District, showing how it will change in the future in physical, economic, social and environmental terms to reflect the vision and outcomes of the Community Strategy. - set the strategic objectives and key policies for realising the vision. - identify the amount of development and broad locations for change, growth and protection, including allocating strategic sites. - set out an implementation and monitoring framework, together with a delivery plan to demonstrate how the infrastructure requirements necessary for the development strategy will be achieved. - 1.2 The adopted Winchester District Local Plan Part 1 Joint Core Strategy will replace various policies of the Winchester District Local Plan Review adopted in 2006.
+- 1.4 1.1 The Winchester District Local Plan Part 1 Joint Core Strategy, will deliver those elements of Winchester District Community Strategy 1 which relate to the use of land, setting out the strategic planning framework for the future of the Winchester District up to 2031.
+It will :- - set out a spatial vision for the District, showing how it will change in the future in physical, economic, social and environmental terms to reflect the vision and outcomes of the Community Strategy. - set the strategic objectives and key policies for realising the vision. - identify the amount of development and broad locations for change, growth and protection, including allocating strategic sites. - set out an implementation and monitoring framework, together with a delivery plan to demonstrate how the infrastructure requirements necessary for the development strategy will be achieved. - 1.5 1.2 The adopted Winchester District Local Plan Part 1 Joint Core Strategy will replace various policies of the Winchester District Local Plan Review adopted in 2006.
 Those policies to be replaced and retained are set out in Appendix A to this Plan.
-The adopted Proposals Map has also been amended, so that it reflects up to date policy designations and allocations as included in this document. - 1.3 This document follows earlier consultations and is the version that will be submitted to Government for independent examination as to its 'soundness'.
+The adopted Proposals Map has also been amended, so that it reflects up to date policy designations and allocations as included in this document. - 1.6 This Local Plan therefore sets out the development strategy for the whole of the District.
+It includes the allocation of key strategic sites that will underpin the delivery of the strategy, as well as a range of policies covering more specific matters, such as affordable housing and the provision of open space.
+Some policies however, are more strategic in nature and provide a framework for more detailed policy guidance to be set out in Local Plan Part 2. - 1.61.3 This document follows earlier consultations and is the version that will be submitted to Government for independent examination as to its 'soundness'.
 There is a six week period, prior to formal submission when representations can be made on the strategy and policies contained in this Plan.
 Any representations at this stage must relate to the issues of 'soundness', which requires documents to be Justified (based on robust and credible evidence) and Effective (capable of being delivered and monitored).
 Any duly made representations which raise issues of soundness will be considered by a Planning Inspector during an Examination.
-There is also a legal requirement which includes tests relating to procedure and conformity. - 1.4 The 6 week consultation period on 'soundness' commences on Wednesday 25 January 2012 to 12 March 2012.
+There is also a legal requirement which includes tests relating to procedure and conformity. - 1.71.4 The 6 week consultation period on 'soundness' commences on Wednesday 25 January 2012 to 12 March 2012.
 All documents can be viewed on-line and an on-line response form has been created to submit comments direct.
-These can be viewed and accessed at www.winchester.gov.uk/jointcorestrategy - 1.5 If you require a paper comment form please call 01962 840 222.
+These can be viewed and accessed at www.winchester.gov.uk/jointcorestrategy - 1.81.5 If you require a paper comment form please call 01962 840 222.